antonidag/myblog/content/en/posts/benchmark-condition/index.md

 In this post, we will explore three different methods to implement if statements in Logic Apps.
 We will conduct benchmarks and compare the results.

 ##  Exploring Alternatives to If statements 🏴󠁲󠁯󠁩󠁦󠁿
 As you start developing, you will encounter if statements quite quickly; they serve as control mechanisms to decide actions based on values.
-In Logic Apps, the Condition action is the counterpart of if statements, but there are alternative actions and functions that you could use, such as the Inline Code action and `if` Expression.
+In Logic Apps, the <a href="https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-control-flow-conditional-statement?tabs=consumption" target="_blank" rel="noopener noreferrer">Condition action</a> is the counterpart of if statements, but there are alternative actions and functions that you could use, such as the <a href="https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-add-run-inline-code?tabs=consumption" target="_blank" rel="noopener noreferrer">Inline code action</a>  and `if` Expression.
 Each of these methods comes with its perks and limitations!

 ### Condition action
 Works similarly to an if-else statement.
 The action will return either true or false, executing one of the paths.
-The <a href="https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-control-flow-conditional-statement?tabs=consumption" target="_blank" rel="noopener noreferrer">Condition action</a> supports your classic logical operations such as:
+The action supports your classic logical operations such as:

 - `or`, only one of the statements has to be `true` for the action to return true.
 - `and`, all of your statements have to be `true` in order for the action to return true.
 - The option to group statements, to create more complex statements.

 ### Expression
-<a href="https://learn.microsoft.com/en-us/azure/logic-apps/workflow-definition-language-functions-reference" target="_blank" rel="noopener noreferrer">Expressions</a> can be used for various purposes.
+Expressions can be used for various purposes.
 For instance, there are functions for date-time operations, logical operations, and collection operations, to mention a few.
 One expression we are a bit more interested in is the `if` function, and it is often combined with other functions, as shown below:
 ```
 if(equals(a,10),a,null)
 ```
 One feature of Expressions is the ability to nest them.
 By nesting expressions, you can create complex statements and outputs.
 However, when nesting functions and operations together with other outputs from previous actions, readability can become challenging.
 Therefore, it is best practice not to overuse this feature.

 ### Inline Code action
 Allows you to run "vanilla" JavaScript code within Logic Apps and can be used for a vast variety of tasks.
-The <a href="https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-add-run-inline-code?tabs=consumption" target="_blank" rel="noopener noreferrer">Inline code action</a> can utilize outputs from other actions and can also `return` the output of the code, which, in turn, can be used in other actions in your workflows.
+The action can utilize outputs from other actions and can also `return` the output of the code, which, in turn, can be used in other actions in your workflows.

 ## The Benchmark ⏱️
 ### Use Case: Array Processing and Conditional Record Handling